-Precious objects include gold, silver and other precious stones like the diamond.
-Some artistic people invest in art objects like paintings, ancient coins etc.
+Precious objects include gold, silver, and other precious stones like diamonds.
+Some artistic people invest in art objects like paintings, ancient coins, etc.

-Derivatives means indirect investments in the assets.
+Derivatives mean indirect investments in the assets.
 The derivatives market is growing at a tremendous speed.
-The important benefit of investing in derivatives is that it leverages the investment, manages the risk and helps in doing speculation.
+The significant benefit of investing in derivatives is that it leverages the investment, manages the risk, and helps in doing speculation.
 Derivatives include:

 - Swaps etc

-Non-marketable securities are those securities which cannot be liquidated in the financial markets.
+Non-marketable securities are those securities that cannot be liquidated in the financial markets.
 Such securities include:

 - Bank Deposits

 - Provident Fund Deposits